Tandy 5000 MC: Reception

-PC Week evaluated the 5000 MC's processing speed as slight faster than IBM's PS/2 Model 70-121 as well as comparable 386-based machines such as the Compaq Deskpro 386/20e.
+PC Week evaluated the 5000 MC's processing speed as slightly faster than IBM's PS/2 Model 70-121 as well as comparable 386-based machines such as the Compaq Deskpro 386/20e.
 However, he rated the ST-506-based HDD of his evaluation unit poorly, being slower than the PS/2 Model 70's HDD by about half.
 He found the computer broadly MCA compatible as advertised, and wrote overall that, "[a]t the very least, Tandy earns high marks for a well-designed computer that can be easily upgraded with a variety of hard drives", calling it "a surprisingly strong beginning for alternative Micro Channel computers".
 Sister publication PC Magazine summarized: "As a first effort at Micro Channel compatibility, the Tandy 5000 MC is a surprisingly good computer.
 In fact, it's an excellent choice for a high-performance desktop PC, regardless of what bus is in inside.
 Were all compatibles executed as well as the 5000 MC is, the Micro Channel might just become a quality as well as a performance standard".
 Rival publication InfoWorld, comparing a number of MCA-compatible machines, agreed, concluding: "Tandy's system beats IBM's Model 70-121 by $500 in list price, and provides the best performance in its class of any machine in this comparison".

 PC World wrote: "Simply put, the 5000 MC has nearly everything that the Model 70-121 has, plus better performance, larger memory capacity, and more room for boards and drives".
 Though the publication noticed a number of patch wires on the motherboard, the magazine wrote that the 5000 MC was "a better Micro Channel machine for a lower price" than IBM's PS/2 Model 70. "[T]he big question is whether you want a Micro Channel machine at all", the magazine added.